ibm-cloud-docs/containers/cs_users.md

   </tr>
   <tr>
     <td>Administrator</td>
     <td>Can create and remove clusters.
-Can edit access policies for others at the account level for the service and infrastructure.</td>
+Can edit access policies for others at the account level for the service and infrastructure. <strong>Note</strong>: Admin access can be assigned to either a specific cluster or to all instances of the service across your account.
+To delete clusters, you must have admin access for the cluster that you want to delete.
+To create clusters you must have the admin role for all instances of the service.</td>
     <td>Cluster-admin</td>
   </tr>
 </table>